saad415/Weather-Deep-Learning/README.md

 ## Technical Aspect

-Our Weather Image Classifier harnesses the power of deep learning and computer vision.
+My Weather Image Classifier harnesses the power of deep learning and computer vision.
 Here's how it works:

-Pretrained VGG16 Model: We utilized the VGG16 model, a well-established convolutional neural network (CNN), pretrained on a large dataset.
+Pretrained VGG16 Model: I utilized the VGG16 model, a well-established convolutional neural network (CNN), pretrained on a large dataset.
 This model serves as a feature extractor to identify crucial visual patterns within the images.

-Custom Dataset Training: To enable the classifier to recognize specific weather conditions, we trained it on a custom dataset containing diverse images of different weather scenarios.
-This step involved fine-tuning the VGG16 model on our dataset to adapt it to the task at hand.
+Custom Dataset Training: To enable the classifier to recognize specific weather conditions, i trained it on a custom dataset containing diverse images of different weather scenarios.
+This step involved fine-tuning the VGG16 model on my dataset to adapt it to the task at hand.

-Flask Web Application: We developed a user-friendly web application using Flask, a Python web framework.
+Flask Web Application: I developed a user-friendly web application using Flask, a Python web framework.
 This app allows users to upload images for weather classification.

-Deployment with Docker: The Flask application is containerized using Docker for ease of deployment and scalability.
-We chose Render.com as our hosting platform, providing a seamless and reliable web service.

 ## Installation